Mord3rca/gamma-launcher/README.md

 I did not have access to the official launcher so, I can only guess how it's done.

 Miraculously, it works on my side.
-Fell free to contribute if something is wrong.
+Feel free to contribute if something is wrong.